samus42/tkk/golgorathmaze.md

 This actually isn't much of a maze as there aren't many wrong turns you can take.
 The darkness can be a problem, as well as the pits scattered throughout.
 The pits don't mess you up so much from the deaths, as leaving yourself completely disoriented when you resurrect.

 What you need to realize is that in this place there are no actual 'turns', every intersection is a 4 way.
 Where there would normally be a corner is an intersection with 2 dead ends a couple of yards in.
 So if you miss you'll hit a wall in a couple of seconds.
-Your ghost can be helpful here, when you activating the radar pulse can help you see the pits, as well as giving you a bit more light.
+Your ghost can be helpful here, when you activated the radar pulse can help you see the pits, as well as giving you a bit more light.

 As a general rule though, if there is an intersection, there's probably a pit.
 So you're safest jumping through an intersection rather than just running.